LeDucAnh/EnsoApp/README.md

 # Reading and parsing html from google translate to display definition of words
 Using xpath to parse html from a website to get element needed for a words such as definition, example, synonym and word type (noun, verb or adjective)

+parsing Google translate Technique:

+1/ using xPath to read tag "gt-def-list" for list of definition, for each definition using tag "gt-def-info"

+2/ read tag "gt-def-row" for definition and "gt-def-example" for example

+3/ read tag "gt-cd-pos" for type of vocabulary such as noun, verb, adjective or adverb

+4/ read tag "gt-cd-cl" for list of synonyms

+5/ create a model that match the object and display using folding UITableview for each cell using MVC design

 [See Demo of Parsing HTML and display using folding animation](https://drive.google.com/open?id=1QOyC_umQgsY-W8uI_7SIgAJhysxs37mp)

 # Loadings animation and add more post from  firebase